lolergb/owlbear-gm-vault/README.md

 **Note:** Only the GM can link/unlink pages.
 All players can view linked pages.

+### Player visibility and content sharing

+**By default, all pages are hidden from players.** The GM must explicitly mark pages as visible for players to see them.

+#### For Game Masters (GM)

+**Control page visibility:**
+1. **Toggle page visibility:** Click the **👁️** button next to any page to show/hide it from players
+2. **Toggle category visibility:** Click the **👁️** button next to any folder to show/hide all pages in that folder (and subfolders)
+3. **Page header toggle:** When viewing a page, use the **👁️** button in the header to toggle visibility
+4. **Image sharing:** When viewing an image, click **"Show to players"** to share it with all players

+**How content sharing works:**
+- When the GM views a Notion page, the rendered HTML is cached locally
+- Players can request this content via broadcast (no Notion token required)
+- The GM automatically responds with the cached content
+- Players see the exact same rendered content as the GM

+**Important:**
+- The GM must have the extension open to share content with players
+- Players will see a "Waiting for the GM to load this content..." message if the GM hasn't viewed the page yet
+- Players can click "Retry" to request content again

+#### For Players

+**What you can see:**
+- Only pages marked as visible by the GM
+- Content shared by the GM (no Notion token required)
+- Images shared by the GM via the image viewer

+**What you cannot do:**
+- Add, edit, or delete pages or folders
+- Change page visibility
+- Access settings
+- View pages that the GM hasn't marked as visible

+**Empty state:**
+- If the GM hasn't shared any content, you'll see: "No shared pages - The DM hasn't shared any pages with you yet"

 ### Supported content

 - **Notion pages** - Private or public pages (shared with your integration)